doodleshep14/doodleshep14/README.md

 - 👋 Hi, I’m @doodleshep14
-- 👀 I’m interested in making mods and games
+- 👀 I’m interested in making simple games
-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ... hmm not much actually
+- 💞️ I’m looking to collaborate on ... hmm nothing actually
 - 📫 How to reach me?
 No idea

 <!---